InfinitumForm/cf-geoplugin/readme.txt

 == Upgrade Notice ==

-= 7.8.9 =
+= 7.8.10 =
-* Added new shortcodes for the VAT and EU control
+* Fixed PHP notice in the shortcodes
-* Fixed API bugs
+* Included post type check
-* Fixed translations
+* Prepared code for the new future versions

 == Other Notes ==